What is pay-as-you-go mobile broadband?

 What’s good about pay as you go deals?

-Being able to top-up whenever you like means you can add to your data limit as needed, useful if you need to extend your cap unexpectedly, but also avoid wasting money on unnecessarily high download limits.
+Being able to top-up whenever you like means you can add to the data limit as needed, useful if you need to extend your cap unexpectedly, but it also avoids wasting money on unnecessarily high download limits.
 Many PAYG mobile broadband services will also allow you to ‘pay-per-day’ using top-ups with a 24 hour expiry, which is very useful if you only need it occasionally.

 - No commitment

 Not having a contract is the big attraction of any PAYG service.
 There are no cancellation fees or notice periods - just stop buying top-ups.
 The only thing to watch out for is that the SIM may be de-activated after a while, but you can easily get another one or have it re-enabled.